-Undoubtedly, the pandemic has impacted the customer experience and its deep connection to successful last-mile delivery orchestration.
+Undoubtedly, the pandemic has impacted the customer experience and its deep connection to successful last-mile routing and delivery orchestration.
 We don’t have to wait for comprehensive studies five years from now to assess just how much our expectations and experiences have evolved since early 2020.
 Further, the changes customers have grown accustomed to are here to stay.

 Many people are growing more accustomed to tracking their deliveries from their sofas or office desks, waiting to see if their packages or loads have shipped, where they’re currently located, and how far away they are from their endpoint.

 Before we were all confined to our homes, home deliveries were by no means a foreign concept.
 Yet, the pandemic has dramatically increased what people are willing to order for delivery, along with the frequency of items being delivered to their front doors and how long they’re willing to wait for their packages.
 As e-commerce and online shopping first began making waves, we were initially willing to accept weeklong shipping times.
 Now, the increasingly acceptable timeframe is two days or less.

 Along with e-commerce, platforms like rideshare applications are now bleeding into the commercial space.
 Simply put, our demands are being met with ever-growing speed.
 Whether we need a ride to the airport from our small-town neighborhood or we want to ship fresh fish from coast to coast, our expectations as customers continue to evolve.
 This, coupled with the pandemic’s propelling impact on e-commerce, will influence our behaviors in the aftermath of the pandemic and far beyond.
 Retailers that have pivoted their business models will have to abide by the new sets of expectations we’re holding dear.